jtablesaw/tablesaw/README.md

 * Quantile Plots
 * Pareto Charts

 We'll continue to increase both the number of plot types and the supported options.
-Meanwhile, here's an example where each dot shows the starting location of a single tornado:
+Meanwhile, here's an example where we use [XChart](https://github.com/timmolter/XChart) to map the locations of tornadoes:
 ![Alt text](https://jtablesaw.files.wordpress.com/2016/07/tornados2.png?w=809)

 The goal is to seamlessly integrate Tablesaw's data manipulation facilities with plotting libraries to make visualization as easy as possible.
 We'll take the same approach when it comes to integrating machine learning tools.